openstack/security-doc/security-guide/source/secure-communication/tls-proxies-and-http-services.rst

 Nginx
 -----

-This Nginx example requires TLS v1.1 or v1.2 for maximum security.
+This :term:`Nginx` example requires TLS v1.1 or v1.2 for maximum security.
 The ``ssl_ciphers`` line can be tweaked based on your needs, however this is a reasonable starting place.
 The default configuration file is ``/etc/nginx/nginx.conf``.